react-static/react-static/packages/react-static-plugin-source-filesystem/README.md

 $ yarn add react-static-plugin-source-filesystem
 ```

-Then add the plugin to your `static.config.js` with a valid `location` directory in the options:
+Then add the plugin to your `static.config.js` with a valid `location` directory in the options.
+Make sure to import the path at the top of the `static.config.js`, such as: `import path from 'path'`.
+The plugin code is:

 ```javascript
 export default {